My Edwardian Townhouse Front Garden:

 Two excellant combination plants for the shaded side of the Golden privet hedge are Cyclamen hederifolium (also called ivy-leaved cyclamen) and Helleborus.

-The Cyclamen produces wonderful nodding pink flowers on elegant 6 inch stems in Autumn (October) and variegated heart shaped leaves that are as much a delight and excellant ground cover throughtout the winter and spring.
+The Cyclamen produces wonderful nodding pink flowers on elegant 6 inch stems from late August until October and variegated heart shaped leaves that are as much a delight and excellant ground cover throughtout the winter and spring.

-The Helleborus orientalis was planted in the corner bordered on both sides by the Golden Privet and under the Lilac tree, which in winter allows sufficient light to filter through its leafless branches to the plants below.
-In the background you can see the slender leaves of Snowflake Leucojum, which flowers from December to February on long graceful stems.
+The Helleborus orientalis was planted in the corner bordered on both sides by the Golden Privet.
+Clumps of Snowflake Leucojum, produce long slender leaves late in the year and flowers from December to February on long graceful stems.
 All parts of this plant are poisonous if eaten.

 Cyclamen |